georgexyz19/inkscapetutorial.org/content/posts/extension16_arrowhead.md

   <img class="img-fluid pb-2" src="/images/ext16/distance.png" alt="distance">
 </div>

-This sounds like something which an Inkscape extension can do.
-Let's create such an extension.
+This sounds like something that an Inkscape extension can do.
+Let's create the arrowhead extension.

 ## Arrowheads

-A simple arrowhead can be determined by two variables angle (A) and length (L).
+A simple arrowhead can be determined by two variables&mdash;angle (A) and length (L).
 The angle is between two side lines (red) and the length is from the tip to the back of arrowhead (blue).
 The extension will support two shapes `sharp` and `normal` as shown below.